-Home Table 3 - Delegations to the Deputy Chief Executive and Director of Corporate Services No. Delegation Overall Responsible Body MISCE LLANEOUS 56 To enter into all necessary agreements for the provision of vehicles required by the Council including those under the corporate staff car leasing scheme.
-Cabinet 57 To be the Proper Officer for the purpose of the List of Politically Restricted Posts.
-(See also CS 34 re PRPs) Council 58 In consultation with the relevant Chairman, to take a decision on any matter within the purview of the Regulatory Committee or any of the Panels or the Planning Committee which is not delegated to him if that matter cannot for good reason await consideration at the next meeting of the County Council, Cabinet or appropriate Committee.
-59 To be the host employer representative for liaison with West Midlands Employers.
+Home Table 3 - Delegations to the Deputy Chief Executive and Director for Corporate Services No. MISCE Delegation LLANEOUS Overall Responsible Body 58 To enter into all necessary agreements for the provision of vehicles required by the Council including those under the corporate staff car leasing scheme.
+Cabinet 59 In consultation with the relevant Chairman, to take a decision on any matter within the purview of the Regulatory Committee or any of the Panels or the Planning Committee which is not delegated to him if that matter cannot for good reason await consideration at the next meeting of the County Council, Cabinet or appropriate Committee.
+60 To be the host employer representative for liaison with West Midlands Employers.
 Council

-Home Table 3a - Delegations to the County Solicitor No. Delegation Overall Responsible Body To be the County Council's Solicitor and Head of Legal Services and to take all necessary steps, including the obtaining of Counsel's advice, in connection with any matter concerning the County Council.
+Home Table 3a - Delegations to the County Solicitor No. Delegation Overall Responsible Body 1 To be the County Council's Solicitor and Head of Legal Services and to take all necessary steps, including the obtaining of Counsel's advice, in connection with any matter concerning the County Council.
 Council 2 To instigate, prosecute, defend or withdraw prosecute, withdraw, defend, compromise, appeal and appear in proceedings on behalf of the County Council in any Court of Law, whether criminal or civil, tribunal, inquiry, chamber or other hearing or before any Judge, Registrar, Recorder, Magistrate, Coroner, Inspector, Arbitrator, Mediator, or Expert (subject to prior consultation with the Director for Health and Care in any case where court proceedings are to be instituted in respect of the alleged abandonment of assets in the context of the assessment of charges for residential care) and to authorise officers to exercise any such powers.
+Council 3 To designate officers of the County Council as being authorised under Section 223 of the Local Government Act 1972 to institute, prosecute, Council 4 To appoint officers to represent the County Council at the County Court in proceedings in chambers generally or in the small claims court under the provisions of section 19 of the Legal Services Act, 2007, and to represent the County Council at such other court venues including the High Court sitting in chambers, where permitted, and at Tribunals.
 Council